 Financial assets and financial liabilities are recognised when the Group becomes a party to the contractual provisions of the instrument.
 Financial assets and financial liabilities are initially measured at fair value.
 Transaction costs that are directly attributable to the acquisition of financial assets or issue of financial liabilities (other than on financial assets and financial liabilities at fair value through profit or loss) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
-Transaction costs directly attributable to the acquisition of financial assets or issue financial liabilities at fair value through profit or loss are recognised immediately in consolidated statement of income.
+Transaction costs directly attributable to the acquisition of financial assets or issue financial costs directly attributable to the acquisition of financial assets or issue financial liabilities at fair value through profit or loss are recognised immediately in consolidated statement of income.